 Drought.
-The State has a history of experiencing periods of drought. including most recently in 2012-2016.
-In April 2021, Governor Newsom declared a drought state of emergency in 41 of the State's 58 counties, primarily in the northern portion of the State and in the Central Valley.
-In July 2021, Governor Newsom issued an executive order expanding the drought state of emergency to 50 of the State's 58 counties and calling for Californians to voluntarily reduce water use by 15%.
-By October 2021, Governor Newsom issued an executive order expanding the drought state of emergency to all 58 counties within California.
-The State Water Project (SWP), which is one source of water for MWD, is a state water management project that collects water from rivers in the northern part of the State and through a network of aqueducts and pumping stations and redistributes it to the southern part of the State.
-Water allocation from the SWP varies according to factors including reservoir storage, weather projections, and projected runoff into streams, reservoirs, and aguifers.
-These factors are impacted by precipitation that usually occurs from December through April, when California historically receives more than 90% of its snow and rain.
-In March 2021, due to ongoing dry conditions, the SWP allocation to MWD was reduced from 10% to 5%.
-The Water Utility achieved 2.7% reduction compared to June 2020.
+The State has a history of experiencing periods of drought, including most recently in 2012-2016.
+In April 2021, Governor AM and after 6 PM.
+By activating Stage III, all existing Stage I and Newsom declared a drought state of emergency in 41 of the State's Stage II restrictions remain in place, plus the additional restrictions 58 counties, primarily in the northern portion of the State and in the are (i) watering of outdoor landscaped areas during the months of Central Valley.
+In July 2021, Governor Newsom issued an executive November through March is limited to fifteen (15) minutes per station, order expanding the drought state of emergency to 50 of the State's one (1) day per week (Saturday) and (ii) the filling or refilling of an 58 counties and calling for Californians to voluntarily reduce water artificial or ornamental body of water that does not use recycled use by 15%.
+By October 2021, Governor Newsom issued an executive water is prohibited. order expanding the drought state of emergency to all 58 counties On June 10, 2022, the State Water Resources Control Board adopted within California.
+The State Water Project (SWP), which is one source of water for MWD, is a state water management project that collects an emergency water conservation regulation in response to the water from rivers in the northern part of the State and through a current drought.
+The regulation bans the use of potable water network of aqueducts and pumping stations and redistributes it to on decorative or non-functional grass at commercial, industrial, institutional properties, and common areas managed by homeowners' the southern part of the State.
+Water allocation from the SWP varies according to factors including reservoir storage, weather projections, associations throughout California.
+Businesses that use recycled and projected runoff into streams, reservoirs, and aquifers.
+These water are not subject to this regulation.
+The new regulation defines factors are impacted by precipitation that usually occurs from non-functional turf as a ground cover surface of mowed grass that December through April, when California historically receives more is solely ornamental and not otherwise used for human recreation than 90% of its snow and rain.
+In March 2021, due to ongoing dry purposes.
+In addition to not applying to residences, non-functional conditions, the SWP allocation to MWD was reduced from 10% to 5%. turf does not include school fields, sports fields, and areas regularly The Water Utility achieved 2.7% reduction compared to June 2020. used for civic or community events.